miguelbalboa/rfid/README.rst

 * **I need more features.**

   #.
 If software: code it and make a pull request.
   #.
-If hardware: buy a more expensive like PN532 (supports NFC and many more, but costs about $15)
+If hardware: buy a more expensive chip like the PN532 (supports NFC and many more, but costs about $15)

 .. _license: